We’ve all been there.

 3. Natural know how

-Notice the image here – no concealer was used, so her under eye area looks dark.
+Notice the image in this DIY headshot here – no concealer was used, so her under eye area looks dark.
 Also, though she is wearing blush, a little more would have added definition to her cheekbones.

 4. Wardrobe basics